prakashbalaji/json-affermare/README.md

                 Then I make a PUT to "books/increment_count.json"

-                Then I make a PUT to "authors/1000.json" with data
+                Then I make a PUT to "authors/1000.json" with body
                      |   {                          |
                      |       "id": 1000,            |
                      |       "name": "Kent Beck"    |